-The Particles and Catalysis Research Group (PARTCAT) is a leading (photo(electro))catalysis research group within the School of Chemical Engineering at the University of New South Wales.
-The PARTCAT group, evolved from the Centre for Particle and Catalyst Technologies, was formed by Associate Professor Judy Raper in 1991, with Professor Mark Wainwright as its initial Director, to develop new technologies for improving the performance of industry.
+The Particles and Catalysis Research (PartCat) laboratory is a leading (photo(electro))catalysis research group within the School of Chemical Engineering at the University of New South Wales.
+The PartCat lab, evolved from the Centre for Particle and Catalyst Technologies, was formed by Associate Professor Judy Raper in 1991, with Professor Mark Wainwright as its initial Director, to develop new technologies for improving the performance of industry.

-In 1997, when Professor Judy Raper left UNSW to become the Dean at the University of Sydney, Professor Rose Amal became the Director of the Centre and then Leader of the Group (now).
-In 2003, the PARTCAT centre became part of the ARC Centre of Excellence for Functional Nanomaterials (where Prof Amal was the Director), reflecting the centre’s significant contribution to the early days of nanomaterials research in Australia.
+In 1997, when Professor Judy Raper left UNSW to become the Dean at the University of Sydney, Professor Rose Amal became the Director of the Centre and then leader of the lab (now).
+In 2003, the PartCat centre became part of the ARC Centre of Excellence for Functional Nanomaterials (where Prof Amal was the Director), reflecting the centre’s significant contribution to the early days of nanomaterials research in Australia.

 Our research specialises in fundamental synthesis, functionalisation, characterisation and application of novel particle and catalyst system.
 The focus of our research is on the fundamental understanding of particulate systems and processes through basic and applied research.